pmonfort/sinatra-simple-authentication/README.md

 * signup.haml
 * login.haml

-To override them you only need to place the file with the same name on yours /views folder
+To override them you only need to place the file with the same name on yours /views folder.

 Example: /myapp/views/signup.haml

 ## Override default model

 On your custom model you need to require 'sinatra/simple-authentication' and you must include the following code on your model class

 ```ruby